klevente/coupunch/docs/frontend-types.md

         id: number;
         name: string;
         type: CouponType;
-        rewards: Reward[]; // ordered list of reward levels: the thresholds must be increasing throughout
-        currentStanding: number; // stores the accumulated points or price the customer has acquired up to this point }
+        currentStanding: number; // stores the accumulated points or price the customer has acquired up to this point
+        redeemable: boolean; // true if the coupon can be redeemed at any level
+        redeemLevel: number; // stores the current reward level that can be redeemed, -1 if not redeemable
+        rewards: Reward[]; // ordered list of reward levels: the thresholds must be increasing throughout }

     type DiscountType = 'fixed' | 'percentage';

     interface Reward {
         threshold: number, // represents the point/price threshold required to redeem this reward
-        products: ProductReward[]; // this contains a concatenated list of possible single or group rewards for easy selection
         discount: number; // contains a price reduction or percentage reduction depending on the reward type
         discountType: DiscountType;
+        products: ProductReward[]; // this contains a concatenated list of possible single or group rewards for easy selection
     }

     interface ProductReward {